Hasselblad X1D vs Panasonic G7

 Studio photographers will appreciate that the Hasselblad X1D (unlike the G7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the G7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7 was succeeded by the Panasonic G85.
+Both the X1D and the G7 have been discontinued, but can regularly be found used on eBay.
+The G7 was replaced by the Panasonic G85, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Hasselblad X1D or the Panasonic G7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.